flowscripter/docs/design/cli-usage-walkthrough.md

 The above will perform the equivalent of:

-`f10r install my-test-extension`
+`flowscripter install my-test-extension`

-Now when you run `f10r --help` the return includes:
+Now when you run `flowscripter --help` the return includes:

 ```
 Installed extensions: